rhempel/growrepo/README.md

 need for each crop in `required`, and incrementally more packages in `minimal` and `standard`.

-The one we're most interested in is `crops/ev3dev.ev3dev.jessie.armel/all` - it's got all of the packages that are available from the mirror specified in `farms/ev3dev.ev3dev.jessie.armel/conf`.

 We'll need the same package list files for the `ev3dev.debian.jessie.armel` farm.
 When `grow_crop` is executed on that farm, we'll get the list of packages that are required to build the `ev3dev` root file system from the official Debian repositories.